ehsan11100/AdGuard/Hosts-Blocklists.md

 ```

 - `pattern` — the hostname mask.
 Every hostname is matched against this mask.
 The pattern can also contain special characters, which are described below.
-- `@@` — a marker that is used in "exception" rules.
+- `@@` — a marker that is used in the "exception" rules.
 Start your rule with this marker if you want to turn off filtering for the matching hostnames.
 - `modifiers` — parameters that clarify the rule.
 They may limit the scope of the rule or even completely change the way it works.

 ### Special characters